- Scrolling to About the Community Grants Program

 What happens if my grant funded project changes?

-Sometimes projects don’t always go as planned.
-If anything happens to change what you expected to happen, please let us know straight away.
-Don’t leave it until your acquittal report is due.
+Sometimes projects don’t go exactly as planned.
+If anything changes from what you originally proposed and was agreed to, please let us know straight away.
+It is important not to wait until your acquittal report is due.

 If you can’t deliver what is agreed in the grant agreement you may be required to return a portion of these funds.